 I thank all of my friends, especially my roommates, Jesse Vislisel, Wilson “Jay” Davis, Craig Kilburg, and Tyson Lybeck, for understanding my long hours in the water, rigid time schedules, and early nights to bed.
 Although deserving, I was never once compared to Boo Radley (To Kill A Mockingbird’s notorious hermit) nor criticized for my all to often in absentia status.
 I thank you all for your support and understanding, and I hope to enjoy the majority of August with you all on dry land.

 Finally, I thank Sandy Pickup, FMC co-director, for listening to my crazy idea over a year ago.
 When sipping on coffees at the Java House, we brainstormed our plan and have since worked together toward a common goal.
+Sandy was truly the first person to believe in this effort – and I thank her for her faith.
+More importantly, I thank Sandy and the rest of the clinic’s board members and volunteers for their unwavering service to the uninsured.

 As I know that I have inevitably forgot many things when packing for this trip, I know that I have also forgot to acknowledge here many who have both helped and inspired me to prepare for this challenge.
 Again, I thank everyone who has contributed to the FMC on behalf of this Crossing For Care campaign – you are all truly remarkable for your empathy.
 For proof, as I write, our current total raised is $14,050.38!